-You may have heard something about some kind of PCI regulations, and still be unsure what that means, and how it will affect your business.
-This article covers the basics and helps get you going in the right direction.
+You may have heard something about some kind of PCI security regulations, and still be unsure what that means, and how it will affect your business.
+This article covers the basics of PCI and secure payments and helps get you going in the right direction.

 1. PCI compliance is mandatory

 Every business that accepts credit cards agrees to keep data secure to protect cardholders from the damaging and very real threat of credit card data compromise.
 When hackers are able to obtain the card number and sensitive authentication data, they can either use that information to create duplicate cards, impersonate the cardholder for purchases, or sell the information to other thieves.
 Being PCI compliant requires following the 12 standards for protecting data.
 The list includes things like setting up a firewall for your payment processing network, and using a compliant POS system or terminal that won’t store sensitive data locally.

 The PCI council isn’t equipped to go around checking into every business to make sure the PCI regulations are being met.
 It’s assumed that you are compliant, in accordance with your merchant agreement.
 However, if cards are compromised, and the common point of purchase leads back to your business, the first thing an investigation will uncover is whether or not your business was PCI compliant at the time of the breach.

 2. Bad things can happen if you aren’t compliant